NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 .. _dg_tutorial:

-Tutorial: Processing Earth Digital Globe Images
+Tutorial: Processing Earth DigitalGlobe/Maxar Images
 ================================================

-In this chapter we will focus on how to process Earth images, or more specifically Digital Globe data.
+In this chapter we will focus on how to process Earth images, or more specifically DigitalGlobe/Maxar data.
 This is different from our previous chapter in that at no point will we be using ISIS utilities.
 This is because ISIS only supports NASA instruments, while most Earth images comes from commercial providers.

-In addition to Digital Globe’s satellites, ASP supports any Earth images that uses the RPC camera model format.
-How to process such data is described in :numref:`rpc`, although following this tutorial may still be insightful even if your data is not from Digital Globe.
+In addition to DigitalGlobe/Maxar’s satellites, ASP supports any Earth images that uses the RPC camera model format.
+How to process such data is described in :numref:`rpc`, although following this tutorial may still be insightful even if your data is not from DigitalGlobe/Maxar.

-Digital Globe provides images from Quick Bird and the three World View satellites.
+DigitalGlobe/Maxar provides images from QuickBird and the three WorldView satellites.
 These are the hardest images to process with Ames Stereo Pipeline because they are exceedingly large, much larger than HiRISE images (the GUI interface can be used to run stereo on just a portion